alexbull1999/MaiSON_Chatbot/docs/architecture.md

-# maiSON Chatbot Architecture
+# MaiSON Chatbot Architecture

 ## Overview

-The maiSON Chatbot is a microservice-based application designed to handle property-related inquiries and provide intelligent responses.
+The MaiSON Chatbot is a microservice-based application designed to handle property-related inquiries and provide intelligent responses.
 The system is built using FastAPI and follows a modular architecture for maintainability and scalability.

 ## Core Components